tamago-labs/x-engine/README.md

 Example smart contracts on Sui Move and Aptos Move are available to start testing.

+## How to use

+Go to https://app.tamagolabs.com and ensure you have enough credits to perform a request.
+Your user profile is generated randomly on the client side.

+### 1. Add a File
+- Navigate to the IDE/Editor screen and paste your source code.
+- You can also create your own project and files, instead of using the example files provided.

+### 2. Choose a Review Flow
+- On either the main screen or the IDE/Editor screen, click the 'Start Process' button.
+- Choose between two workflows: Vulnerability Detection or Gas Optimization.

+### 3. Submit Your Request
+- Submit your request.
+All requests are processed in batches, and your request should start within 10 minutes or less.
+- Each request currently costs 10 credits.

+### 4. Check the Report
+- Once the process is complete, you can view the results on the Report screen.

 ## How to Test

-You can visit https://app.tamagolabs.com.
-We provide 3 free requests per user per day.
-However, you can set up the entire project on your own by following the instructions.
+You also can setup the entire project on your own by following the instructions.

 The project uses a Lerna monorepo.
 After downloading this repo onto your machine, you can then run: